SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 1. Go to the branch that you want to use as your starting point.
 Aside from emergency fixes, you always start from the `develop` branch.

     In Git terminology, you "check out" a branch when you want to switch from one branch to another.
-So in this case, no matter which branch you are currently on, you can check out the `develop` branch with the following command: `git checkout develop`.
+So in this case, no matter which branch you are currently on, you can check out the `develop` branch with the following command: `git checkout develop`. --> re-explain this command as simply how to switch branches, since the command will leave off the step in the section below.
+And since we are talking about switching branches, mention here (rather than later) that you need to commit your updates before switching branches (and that committing itself is explained in a future step in this procedure).

 1. Make sure you have all the latest updates on the `develop` branch by pulling the latest changes.